 A Radio Frequency (RF) bug involves the placing of a radio transmitter in a room and listening within range using a receiver.
 One of the most infamous examples of the use of a RF bug is the “Great Seal Bug” story, when in 1952 a RF listening device was found in a carved wooden seal that had been presented to the US Embassy in Moscow and had hung in the Embassy since 1946.

-RF bugs can be incredibly small and can be concealed in just about anything including skirting boards, picture frames, plugs etc. Relatively inexpensive and easy to use, these types of listening devices require no specialised receiving equipment.
+RF bugs can be incredibly small and can be concealed in just about anything including skirting boards, picture frames, plugs etc. Relatively inexpensive and easy to use, you need a receiver to listen to them.

-Radio frequencies are given off by nearly all spying devices, and these radio frequencies can be detected with the proper equipment.
+Radio frequencies are given off by nearly all spying devices, and these radio frequencies can be detected with specialist equipment as used by TSCM engineers.
 Different types of bugs give off a large range of frequencies and specialist equipment is required to check the entire RF spectrum.
-Basic RF detectors, that can be purchased relatively cheaply, will only be able to detect limited frequencies and will give you a false sense of security, and so its always best to engage the services of the professional TSCM operative.
+Basic RF detectors, that can be purchased relatively cheaply, will only be able to detect limited frequencies and will give you a false sense of security, and so its always best to engage the services of a professional TSCM provider.

 Phone Taps and Phone Bugs